01-edu/hubspot/README.md

 # z01mails

-Template repository to use the API, here used to send emails and synchronize the list of users
+Template repository to use the API, used in this example to send emails and synchronize the list of users.

 ## Stack